rachelp4515/HomeTree/notes.md

 **DISCUSS** What is redundent and what isnt? what features should be prioritzed even tho they might be redundent? what features should be put on the back burner even though they aren't remotely redundent?

+pitch? :
 HomeTree is meant to be the middle man between Host and Guest for airbnb users.
 Guests can view frequently asked questions about the home, submit their own questions, and view guide books made by the Host.
 This is meant to illiminate issues with the guest trying to contact the host about minor things, like how to use kitchen appliences, so that the guest experience is more seamless.

+host has {
+    property
+    General Info
+}

+property has {
+    Host info
+    Address
+    About
+    Etc
+    Rooms
+    General Questions
+}

+Rooms have{
+    Name
+    Description/image
+    Questions
+}

+Guest *only* has account info, maybe saved properties